SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    1. Traverse to the leaf node that will contains this `value`
    2. If that leaf node contains `value`, return
-   3. If the amount of entries in that leaf node is smaller than `order`, insert `value` to it and return
+   3. If the amount of search keys in that leaf node is smaller than `order - 1`, insert `value` to it and return
    4. The leaf node is full, let's do split on it.

    ```rust